 IDSA Foundation Staff

-As Executive Director, Stephen Peeler brings innovation, leadership and 20 years of non-profit expertise to the IDSA Foundation.
+As executive director, Stephen E. Peeler brings innovation, leadership and 20 years of nonprofit expertise to the IDSA Foundation.

-In his previous roles as vice president of membership and development at the National Club Association, and managing director of the NCA Foundation, Stephen was a dynamic leader, overseeing membership, meetings, marketing, fundraising, sponsorships and partnerships.
+In his previous roles as vice president of membership and development at the National Club Association and managing director of the NCA Foundation, Peeler was a dynamic leader, overseeing membership, meetings, marketing, fundraising, sponsorships and partnerships.

-Now, Stephen leverages his experiences to bring the Foundation’s mission to fruition:
+Now, Peeler leverages his experiences to bring the Foundation’s mission to fruition: